 I finished high school and completed my first semi-backpacking trip with a friend around China.
 Otherwise, life went on as per usual.
 The world remained as it was.

-It took another half a decade before I had my first real encounter with Mayan ruins.
+It took another half a decade before I had my first real encounter with Mayan temples.

 It was 2018, I was exploring my 22nd country-Mexico.
 During a 10-day trip across the Yucatan Peninsula, I visited Uxmal, an ancient Maya city.
 These millennial old ruins were incredibly different from what I’ve experienced in other parts of the world.
 They stood tall and proud in the forest, towering over the greenery beneath.
 There was a sacredness to them, as if they owned the land they stood on.
 They did